 - Complete an interview with district representatives.
-Districts must submit endorsed applications to The Rotary Foundation by 1 July.
+Districts must submit endorsements to The Rotary Foundation by 1 July.

-- Receive notice of selection results in November.
-If you are chosen for a fellowship, you will receive the name of the Peace Center where you will study.
+- Await notice of the selection results in November.
+If you are chosen for a fellowship, you will be told at which Peace Center you will study.

-- Apply for admission to the university where you will study.
-Being chosen for a fellowship does not mean you have been admitted to the university
+- Apply for admission to the university where your Peace Center is located.
+Being selected for the fellowship does not mean you have been admitted to the university.